This article may contain compensated links. Please read disclaimer for more info.

 A great way to learn how to become a Parisian is by seeing Olivier Giraud’s fun one-man show How to Become Parisian in One Hour.
 In just an hour, Olivier provides a hilarious introduction to everything you need to know to understand Parisian people.

+If you are wondering what to do in Paris after dinner, this one-man show is a great idea.
 The show is entirely in English, and by the reviews, it is easy to understand why this is the most popular one-man show in Paris for visitors and locals.
 After the show, you’ll be well on your way to be a local.

 40- Dine in a Traditional Parisian Bistro